 Monastery of St Saviour, Jerusalem, Franciscan monastery near New Gate, East Jerusalem, Israel.

-The Monastery of St Saviour is a Franciscan friary located in East Jerusalem near the New Gate, built in traditional basilica style with a prominent clock tower.
-The complex contains multiple sections including a print shop, organ workshop, and administrative areas that serve various functions for the community.
+The Monastery of St Saviour is a Franciscan friary in East Jerusalem, close to the New Gate, built in a traditional basilica style with a notable clock tower.
+The complex includes a print shop, an organ workshop, and administrative offices that serve the wider Franciscan community in the region.

 The monastery houses active educational facilities and a substantial theological library that remain central to its function today.
 These spaces reflect its ongoing role as a place of learning and spiritual knowledge for the local community.